tachiyomiorg/website/website/src/docs/guides/getting-started.md

 Essential information to help you get set up with Tachiyomi.

-## Installation Guide
+## Installation guide

 ### 1. Downloading Tachiyomi

-To get started with **Tachiyomi**, follow these steps:

 1. Visit our [download](/download/) page to get the latest version of **Tachiyomi**.
 1. After the download is complete, open the `tachiyomi-*.apk` file.
 1. Proceed with the installation process.

-### 2. Installing Extensions
+### 2. Adding sources

-Once **Tachiyomi** is installed on your device, you can add extensions to access a wide range of sources.
+Once **Tachiyomi** is installed on your device, you can install extensions to access a wide range of sources.

-Here's how:

 1. Open the **Tachiyomi** app.
 1. Navigate to the "**Browse**" section.
-1. Tap on the **Extensions** tab.
+1. Tap on the "**Extensions**" tab.
 1. Look for the extension you want to use and press the "**INSTALL**" button next to it.
-1. Accept the installation prompt that appears.
+1. Proceed with the installation process.

 ![Installing extensions](/docs/guides/getting-started/installing-extensions.light.webp#light =414x245)